 Favorite tempura: Tempura Kondo in Tokyo boasts 2 Michelin stars and churns out the most delicate tempura using the freshest ingredients all over Japan.
 Try the sweet potato (even though it costs extra).
 This is supposedly one of the best items on the menu, though I haven’t had a chance to try it since it was not in season when I went.
 Mikawa Zezankyo (1 Michelin star) is also very good, though I personally prefer Tempura Kondo just a tad.

 Favorite steak/teppanyaki: Ukai-tei is a beautiful and elegant 1 star Michelin restaurant with superb service and excellent steak.
 They offer steak from specially bred black cows from a region very near Kobe.
 According to Bryan, it’s the best steak he’s ever had in his life.
+The steak standwiches from Shima are also legendary.
+The catch is that you can only get a sandwich as a take-away after dining in the restaurant and ordering a steak.
+It’s worth it, though, the steaks are phenomenal!

 Favorite kaiseki: Previously, my only experience with kaiseki was at Kikunoi Akasaka (1-Star Michelin restaurant whose uber famous sister restaurant in Kyoto has three Michelin stars), which was excellent.
 We’ve now visited Kyoto (birthplace of kaiseki, really), and have enjoyed many incredible meals.
 Nakamura, though pricey, is one of those unforgettable kaiseki meals with exquisite service, fantastic food, and an overall unique and very traditional Japanese experience